peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 ## Entering Foghaven
 - They approach, still unsure if they're able to just go through
-- [[NPC/Juniper\|Juniper]] approaches and wraps her arms around the party's shoulders as they walks
+- [[NPC/Juniper\|Juniper]] approaches and wraps her arms around the party's shoulders as they walk
 	- She says that she was able to escape with the help of her rats and ravens, then met up with her people to get a better handle on the situation
 	- She then informs the party while they're not in any danger of being immediately arrested at the gates, they have unfortunately found themselves in a larger conspiracy amongst the commissars
-	- She tells them that the PUP are trying to stop the commissary, and that Archmagis Meowcifer is up to something
+	- She tells them that the "PUP" are trying to stop the commissary, and that Archmagis Meowcifer is up to something
-		- Lysanderoth asks Oz if she was the one to slit his throat
+		- Lysanderoth asks Oz if she was the one to slit his throat, but she's unsure of the events of that day
 	- Juniper then transforms into a swarm of rats and disappears
+- Hymn has their imp turn invisible and fly off into town with the two Bags of Holding
+	- They give it a treat and a scritch before it leaves
 - The party approaches the gates and are told that they need to have their passports stamped in the next 24 hours or be arrested
 - Hymn asks the guard if he knows of any good taverns in town with good vibes and hot women
 	- The guard becomes irate and and says that he's not a tour guide